 - Being unprepared to protect personal data.

-Whistleblowing tools address these concerns by providing the right tools to collect and monitor data in real time.
+Whistleblowing systems address these concerns by providing the right tools to collect and monitor data in real time.
 In the event of a breach, the software notifies the person responsible for acknowledging and following up on disclosures within the necessary timeline, which is a requirement of the GDPR and the EU Directive.
-The whistleblowing tool instantly documents relevant information such as the nature of the breach, the individuals involved, and the date when the incident took place, allowing your company to share information with authorities should there be a need.
+The whistleblowing system instantly documents relevant information such as the nature of the breach, the individuals involved, and the date when the incident took place, allowing your company to share information with authorities should there be a need.

 2. Alignment with EU Whistleblower Directive

-Whistleblower tools give companies a mechanism for compliance that is compatible with the EU Whistleblower Directive.
+Whistleblower systems give companies a mechanism for compliance that is compatible with the EU Whistleblower Directive.
 Article 8(2) of the Directive requires companies and organisations with 50 or more workers to set up and operate their own internal channels as a strategy for enabling workers to report.
 Article 8(3) states that Member States must ensure companies in the private sector establish these channels and the proper procedures for ensuring they work effectively.
 A whistleblowing tool provides clear guidance for creating a policy that encourages transparency, trust, and accountability at all levels of the organisation.

 The tool can be used by anyone who falls under the definition of a reporting person, including employees, volunteers, freelancers, and even external persons with connections to the company, which is in line with the Directive.
 The reporting channel should be efficient, easy to access by the reporting employee, and comprehensive in its procedural information.
 The tool allows you to share access with an impartial person designated to follow up on the case and manage communication between the whistleblower and the representative conducting the investigation.